The 55 worst things Trump did during his presidency

 However, Trump’s response to hearing about a senator who wished to reform the concept was pretty telling.

-“Who is the state senator?,” he said, on being informed about proposed legislation to require conviction before asset forfeiture could be practiced.
+“Who is the state senator?,” he said, on being informed about proposed legislation to require conviction before asset forfeiture could be practised.

 “Want to give his name?
 We'll destroy his career”.